Best sunglasses for water sports: Stay protected and stylish

 Maintenance tips for water sports sunglasses

-Cleaning and storing your sunglasses properly will help them last.
+Cleaning and storing your sunglasses properly can help them last.
 Here are some tips to keep in mind when caring for your sunglasses:

 Clean your sunglasses after every use, too.
 Sweat, sunblock, sand and salty debris can cause buildup that may impact their quality.
 Smudges and dirt can also settle in your sunglasses, especially in high-impact environments.